 What is the Corporate Tax in the UAE?

-Companies generating less than AED 375,000 in annual profits remain exempt from this tax, allowing smaller businesses and startups to continue benefiting from favorable conditions.
+Companies generating less than AED 375,000 in annual profits remain exempt from this tax, allowing smaller businesses and startups to continue benefiting from favorable conditions, making corporate tax services essential for businesses navigating these new regulations.

 The introduction of this tax regime represents a key milestone in the UAE's economic strategy, aimed at broadening its revenue base beyond oil while maintaining its competitive edge as a global business hub.